 In July 2023, management resolved to grant an option to interested party to purchase (the "Option") a leasehold property located at 15 Kian Teck Drive, Singapore 628832 at a purchase consideration of S\$3,000,000, on the terms and subject to the conditions of the Option.
+The sale was completed in the financial year ended March 31, 2025.

 In July 2023, management resolved to dispose a leasehold property located at 28 Kian Teck Drive, Singapore 628845.
 The property is available in its present condition and the Group is committed to a plan to sell the property and an active programme to locate a buyer and complete the plan have been initiated.
+The sale was completed subsequent to the current year end in April 2025 (Note 32).

-The sale of the leasehold properties are expected to be completed within twelve months, have been classified as a disposal group held for sale in accordance with SFRS(I) 5 Non-current Assets Held for Sale and Discontinued Operations, and are presented separately in the statement of financial position as at March 31, 2024.
+The sale of the leasehold property is expected to be completed within twelve months, has been classified as a disposal group held for sale in accordance with SFRS(I) 5 Non-current Assets Held for Sale and Discontinued Operations, and are presented separately in the statement of financial position as at March 31, 2024 and March 31, 2025.